MayBakr/northwind-sales-analysis-sql/README.md

 - `Dataset/` – Northwind database used for analysis.
 [Link to dataset if not included]

 ## Usage
-- Clone the repository and run SQL scripts in any SQL environment connected to the Northwind database.
+- Clone the repository and open the SQL scripts in any **SQLite** environment.
-- Review queries to understand customer, product, order, and employee analyses.
+- Run the scripts on the Northwind database to explore customer, product, order, and employee analyses.
+- Review queries to understand RFM segmentation, product performance evaluation, and operational insights.

 ## Learning Outcomes
 - Hands-on experience with SQL for real-world business data analysis.